Stateful active facilitator: Coordination and Environmental Heterogeneity in Cooperative Multi-Agent Reinforcement Learning: : The Stateful Active Facilitator

-In this section we describe the proposed method that consists of two main components: a Knowledge Source (\emph{\KS}) that enhances coordination among the agents and a policy pool that allows agents to dynamically select a policy, enabling agents to exhibit diverse behaviors and have distinct goals, as well as handling heterogeneous environments.
-In the following subsection, we explain each step.
-For further details, see Algorithm \ref{alg:attention} in Appendix~\ref{appx:alg}.
+In this section we describe the proposed method that consists of two main components: a Knowledge Source (\emph{\KS}) that enhances coordination among the agents and a policy pool (\emph{\PP}) that allows agents to dynamically select a policy, enabling agents to exhibit diverse behaviors and have distinct goals, as well as handling heterogeneous environments.